mrecos/klrfome/README.md

 #### raster\_predict\_funs.R for Predicting on Raster Data

--   `rescale_sim_raster` - Function that rescales simulated rasters from `NLMR::nlm_gaussianfield` or whatever you want to use, to the mean and standard deviation of the simulated data used to fit the `klr` model.
+-   `rescale_sim_raster` - Function that rescales simulated rasters from `NLMR::nlm_gaussianfield` (Sciaini, Fritsch, and Simpkins 2017) or whatever you want to use, to the mean and standard deviation of the simulated data used to fit the `klr` model.
 You will have to add the `mean` and `sd` arguments manually based on what you put into the `get_sim_data` function.
 The example in the code above inputs the default `mean` and `sd` values from the defualts of the `get_sim_data` function.
 Returned is a raster scaled too your simualted training data.

 -   `sim_trend` - Function is used to take create `n` number of simulated site locations of `size` cell dimensions on a `rows` by `cols` raster.
 The latter two arguments should match the size of your simulated rasters.
 The function randomly locates the sites and then creates a distance gradient (trend) from the site locations outward.
 The trend is a value `1` at the sites and reduces to `0` at the maximum combined distance from all sites.
 The output of this function is a `list` of a `matrix` of simulated site x/y coordinates (centers) and a `raster` of the trend surface.
 The point of the trend is to then combine it with the simulated rasters (as down in the code above) such that the raster depicting site-likely conditions is multiplied by the trend to output a raster retaining site-likely conditions near simulated site locations.
 Conversely, the site-unlikely simulated raster is multiplied by the inverse of the trend to result in a raster retaining site-unlikely characteristics away from the site locations.
 When those two rasters are added you get a simulated environment that is more preferable to site locations near site locations.
 It is a bit involved for something that had nothing to do with the actual KLRfome model, but it is needed to produce actual correlated environments for model testing.